Why TypeScript is the best way to write Front-end in 2019–2020+

-To me that sounds like a typical web development workflow in any other dynamically typed language like JS, PHP, Ruby, Python, Elixir and so on.
+To me, that sounds like a typical web dev workflow in any dynamically typed language like JS, PHP, Ruby, Python, Elixir.

-In statically typed language like TypeScript, you can get the answer to all of the above questions immediately from your IDE.
+In statically typed languages like TypeScript, you get answers to all of the above questions immediately from your IDE and compiler.
 No longer you need to look through entire code base, keep bugging your workmates with questions, or risk having bugs on production.

 Typically, when you have to create a new feature or a new component, your workflow probably looks something like this:

-- Bootstrap the component function, make up its constructor arguments, and write the remaining code.
+- Bootstrap the component function, make up its constructor arguments, write the remaining code.

-articles), guess how will it look like, keep it in your memory and use it like that in your code.
+articles), guess how will it look like, keep it in your own memory and use it like that in the code.

 - Put the component into your app and pass props into it.

-- If something isn’t right, go back to your code, try to figure out what’s wrong, fix it, and go back to step no. 4.
+- If something isn’t right, go back to your code, try figuring out what’s wrong with it, fix it, and go back to step no. 4.

-In TypeScript, it is similar, but a bit easier:
+In TypeScript, it is similar, but easier and quicker: